The Team

 Crescencia Maurer

 Co-founder and Co-president of CSI, is an environmental economist and policy analyst with experience, working internationally and at the community level in the United States, Latin America and Asia.
-Her areas of expertise include: the implications of trade and development finance for climate change; public participation in decision-making related to urban environmental infrastructure; and how to increase public scrutiny of regulaton and management of electricity distribution, drinking water and urban wastewater management systems.
+Her areas of expertise include: the implications of trade and development finance for climate change; public participation in decision-making related to urban environmental infrastructure; and how to increase public scrutiny of regulation and management of electricity distribution, drinking water and urban wastewater management systems.
 Ms. Maurer holds a Master of Environmental Management (MEM) from Duke University, and Bachelor of Arts (BA) in International Relations and Asian Studies from Pomona College.
 She currently works for the Scarborough Land Trust as their Marsh Program Coordinator, is leading a small business start-up in Alagoas, Brazil and serves on the board of the non-profit, Vila Maria Beneficiary Association (ABEVILA) in Paripueira, Alagoas, Brazil.

 E-mail: cmaurer.csi@gmail.com